-My story “The Church of Forgotten Gods” was published in the January 2015 issue of A cappella Zoo.
+My story “Schrödinger’s” was published in the March/April 2018 issue of Interzone.

 A strip club doesn’t have to be female-unsettling, at least no more than anything else women go through like a step-dad with too-friendly hands, a boyfriend who calls you passable rather than pretty, or a mom who finds a way to get angry at every damn thing.
 That’s what Kandi and I told each other during those early days after we opened the club and started hauling in all that money.